shakelang/Specification/specification/bytecode/instructions.md

 #### § 2.1.1 `badd`

-Syntax: `badd` - Add two bytes from the stack and push the result onto the stack.
+Add the two bytes from the stack and push the result (byte) onto the stack.
+Syntax: `badd`
+Overall instruction length: `1 byte`.

 #### § 2.1.2 `sadd`

-Syntax: `sadd` - Add two shorts from the stack and push the result onto the stack.
+Add the two shorts from the stack and push the result (short) onto the stack.
+Syntax: `sadd`
+Overall instruction length: `1 byte`.

 #### § 2.1.3 `iadd`

-Syntax: `iadd` - Add two integers from the stack and push the result onto the stack.
+Add two integers from the stack and push the result (integer) onto the stack.
+Syntax: `iadd`
+Overall instruction length: `1 byte`.

 #### § 2.1.4 `ladd`

-Syntax: `ladd` - Add two longs from the stack and push the result onto the stack.
+Add two longs from the stack and push the result (long) onto the stack.
+Syntax: `ladd`
+Overall instruction length: `1 byte`.

 #### § 2.1.5 `fadd`

-Syntax: `fadd` - Add two floats from the stack and push the result onto the stack.
+Add two floats from the stack and push the result (float) onto the stack.
+Syntax: `fadd`
+Overall instruction length: `1 byte`.

 #### § 2.1.6 `dadd`

-Syntax: `dadd` - Add two doubles from the stack and push the result onto the stack.
+Add two doubles from the stack and push the result (double) onto the stack.
+Syntax: `dadd`
+Overall instruction length: `1 byte`.

 ### § 2.2 Subtraction

 #### § 2.2.1 `bsub`

-Syntax: `bsub` - Subtract two bytes from the stack and push the result onto the stack.
+Subtract two bytes from the stack and push the result (byte) onto the stack.
+Syntax: `bsub`
+Overall instruction length: `1 byte`.

 #### § 2.2.2 `ssub`

-Syntax: `ssub` - Subtract two shorts from the stack and push the result onto the stack.
+Subtract two shorts from the stack and push the result (short) onto the stack.
+Syntax: `ssub`
+Overall instruction length: `1 byte`.

 #### § 2.2.3 `isub`

-Syntax: `isub` - Subtract two integers from the stack and push the result onto the stack.
+Subtract two integers from the stack and push the result (integer) onto the stack.
+Syntax: `isub`
+Overall instruction length: `1 byte`.

 #### § 2.2.4 `lsub`

-Syntax: `lsub` - Subtract two longs from the stack and push the result onto the stack.
+Subtract two longs from the stack and push the result (long) onto the stack.
+Syntax: `lsub`
+Overall instruction length: `1 byte`.

 #### § 2.2.5 `fsub`

-Syntax: `fsub` - Subtract two floats from the stack and push the result onto the stack.
+Subtract two floats from the stack and push the result (float) onto the stack.
+Syntax: `fsub`
+Overall instruction length: `1 byte`.

 #### § 2.2.6 `dsub`

-Syntax: `dsub` - Subtract two doubles from the stack and push the result onto the stack.
+Subtract two doubles from the stack and push the result (double) onto the stack.
+Syntax: `dsub`
+Overall instruction length: `1 byte`.

 #### §2.2.7 `ubsub`

-Syntax: `ubsub` - Subtract two unsigned bytes from the stack and push the result onto the stack.
+Subtract two unsigned bytes from the stack and push the result (unsigned byte) onto the stack.
+Syntax: `ubsub`
+Overall instruction length: `1 byte`.

 #### § 2.2.8 `ussub`

-Syntax: `ussub` - Subtract two unsigned shorts from the stack and push the result onto the stack.
+Subtract two unsigned shorts from the stack and push the result (unsigned short) onto the stack.
+Syntax: `ussub`
+Overall instruction length: `1 byte`.

 #### § 2.2.9 `uisub`

-Syntax: `uisub` - Subtract two unsigned integers from the stack and push the result onto the stack.
+Subtract two unsigned integers from the stack and push the result (unsigned integer) onto the stack.
+Syntax: `uisub`
+Overall instruction length: `1 byte`.

 #### § 2.2.10 `ulsub`

-Syntax: `ulsub` - Subtract two unsigned longs from the stack and push the result onto the stack.
+Subtract two unsigned longs from the stack and push the result (unsigned long) onto the stack.
+Syntax: `ulsub`
+Overall instruction length: `1 byte`.

 ### § 2.3 Multiplication

 #### § 2.3.1 `bmul`

-Syntax: `bmul` - Multiply two bytes from the stack and push the result onto the stack.
+Multiply two bytes from the stack and push the result (byte) onto the stack.
+Syntax: `bmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.2 `smul`

-Syntax: `smul` - Multiply two shorts from the stack and push the result onto the stack.
+Multiply two shorts from the stack and push the result (short) onto the stack.
+Syntax: `smul`
+Overall instruction length: `1 byte`.

 #### § 2.3.3 `imul`

-Syntax: `imul` - Multiply two integers from the stack and push the result onto the stack.
+Multiply two integers from the stack and push the result (integer) onto the stack.
+Syntax: `imul`
+Overall instruction length: `1 byte`.

 #### § 2.3.4 `lmul`

-Syntax: `lmul` - Multiply two longs from the stack and push the result onto the stack.
+Multiply two longs from the stack and push the result (long) onto the stack.
+Syntax: `lmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.5 `fmul`

-Syntax: `fmul` - Multiply two floats from the stack and push the result onto the stack.
+Multiply two floats from the stack and push the result (float) onto the stack.
+Syntax: `fmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.6 `dmul`

-Syntax: `dmul` - Multiply two doubles from the stack and push the result onto the stack.
+Multiply two doubles from the stack and push the result (double) onto the stack.
+Syntax: `dmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.7 `ubmul`

-Syntax: `ubmul` - Multiply two unsigned bytes from the stack and push the result onto the stack.
+Multiply two unsigned bytes from the stack and push the result (unsigned byte) onto the stack.
+Syntax: `ubmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.8 `usmul`

-Syntax: `usmul` - Multiply two unsigned shorts from the stack and push the result onto the stack.
+Multiply two unsigned shorts from the stack and push the result (unsigned short) onto the stack.
+Syntax: `usmul`
+Overall instruction length: `1 byte`.

 #### § 2.3.9 `uimul`

-Syntax: `uimul` - Multiply two unsigned integers from the stack and push the result onto the stack.
+Multiply two unsigned integers from the stack and push the result (unsigned integer) onto the stack.
+Syntax: `uimul`
+Overall instruction length: `1 byte`.

 #### § 2.3.10 `ulmul`

-Syntax: `ulmul` - Multiply two unsigned longs from the stack and push the result onto the stack.
+Multiply two unsigned longs from the stack and push the result (unsigned long) onto the stack.
+Syntax: `ulmul`
+Overall instruction length: `1 byte`.

 ### § 2.4 Division

 #### § 2.4.1 `bdiv`

-Syntax: `bdiv` - Divide two bytes from the stack and push the result onto the stack.
+Divide two bytes from the stack and push the result (byte) onto the stack.
+Syntax: `bdiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.2 `sdiv`

-Syntax: `sdiv` - Divide two shorts from the stack and push the result onto the stack.
+Divide two shorts from the stack and push the result (short) onto the stack.
+Syntax: `sdiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.3 `idiv`

-Syntax: `idiv` - Divide two integers from the stack and push the result onto the stack.
+Divide two integers from the stack and push the result (integer) onto the stack.
+Syntax: `idiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.4 `ldiv`

-Syntax: `ldiv` - Divide two longs from the stack and push the result onto the stack.
+Divide two longs from the stack and push the result (long) onto the stack.
+Syntax: `ldiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.5 `fdiv`

-Syntax: `fdiv` - Divide two floats from the stack and push the result onto the stack.
+Divide two floats from the stack and push the result (float) onto the stack.
+Syntax: `fdiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.6 `ddiv`

-Syntax: `ddiv` - Divide two doubles from the stack and push the result onto the stack.
+Divide two doubles from the stack and push the result (double) onto the stack.
+Syntax: `ddiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.7 `ubdiv`

-Syntax: `ubdiv` - Divide two unsigned bytes from the stack and push the result onto the stack.
+Divide two unsigned bytes from the stack and push the result (unsigned byte) onto the stack.
+Syntax: `ubdiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.8 `usdiv`

-Syntax: `usdiv` - Divide two unsigned shorts from the stack and push the result onto the stack.
+Divide two unsigned shorts from the stack and push the result (unsigned short) onto the stack.
+Syntax: `usdiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.9 `uidiv`

-Syntax: `uidiv` - Divide two unsigned integers from the stack and push the result onto the stack.
+Divide two unsigned integers from the stack and push the result (unsigned integer) onto the stack.
+Syntax: `uidiv`
+Overall instruction length: `1 byte`.

 #### § 2.4.10 `uldiv`

-Syntax: `uldiv` - Divide two unsigned longs from the stack and push the result onto the stack.
+Divide two unsigned longs from the stack and push the result (unsigned long) onto the stack.
+Syntax: `uldiv`
+Overall instruction length: `1 byte`.

 ### § 2.5 Modulo

 #### § 2.5.1 `bmod`

-Syntax: `bmod` - Modulo two bytes from the stack and push the result onto the stack.
+Modulo two bytes from the stack and push the result (byte) onto the stack.
+Syntax: `bmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.2 `smod`

-Syntax: `smod` - Modulo two shorts from the stack and push the result onto the stack.
+Modulo two shorts from the stack and push the result (short) onto the stack.
+Syntax: `smod`
+Overall instruction length: `1 byte`.

 #### § 2.5.3 `imod`

-Syntax: `imod` - Modulo two integers from the stack and push the result onto the stack.
+Modulo two integers from the stack and push the result (integer) onto the stack.
+Syntax: `imod`
+Overall instruction length: `1 byte`.

 #### § 2.5.4 `lmod`

-Syntax: `lmod` - Modulo two longs from the stack and push the result onto the stack.
+Modulo two longs from the stack and push the result (long) onto the stack.
+Syntax: `lmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.5 `fmod`

-Syntax: `fmod` - Modulo two floats from the stack and push the result onto the stack.
+Modulo two floats from the stack and push the result (float) onto the stack.
+Syntax: `fmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.6 `dmod`

-Syntax: `dmod` - Modulo two doubles from the stack and push the result onto the stack.
+Modulo two doubles from the stack and push the result (double) onto the stack.
+Syntax: `dmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.7 `ubmod`

-Syntax: `ubmod` - Modulo two unsigned bytes from the stack and push the result onto the stack.
+Modulo two unsigned bytes from the stack and push the result (unsigned byte) onto the stack.
+Syntax: `ubmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.8 `usmod`

-Syntax: `usmod` - Modulo two unsigned shorts from the stack and push the result onto the stack.
+Modulo two unsigned shorts from the stack and push the result (unsigned short) onto the stack.
+Syntax: `usmod`
+Overall instruction length: `1 byte`.

 #### § 2.5.9 `uimod`

-Syntax: `uimod` - Modulo two unsigned integers from the stack and push the result onto the stack.
+Modulo two unsigned integers from the stack and push the result (unsigned integer) onto the stack.
+Syntax: `uimod`
+Overall instruction length: `1 byte`.

 #### § 2.5.10 `ulmod`

-Syntax: `ulmod` - Modulo two unsigned longs from the stack and push the result onto the stack.
+Modulo two unsigned longs from the stack and push the result (unsigned long) onto the stack.
+Syntax: `ulmod`
+Overall instruction length: `1 byte`.

 ### § 2.6 Negation

 #### § 2.6.1 `bneg`

-Syntax: `bneg` - Negate a byte from the stack and push the result onto the stack.
+Negate a byte from the stack and push the result (byte) onto the stack.
+Syntax: `bneg`
+Overall instruction length: `1 byte`.

 #### § 2.6.2 `sneg`

-Syntax: `sneg` - Negate a short from the stack and push the result onto the stack.
+Syntax: `sneg` - Negate a short from the stack and push the result (short) onto the stack.
+Syntax: `sneg`
+Overall instruction length: `1 byte`.

 #### § 2.6.3 `ineg`

-Syntax: `ineg` - Negate an integer from the stack and push the result onto the stack.
+Negate an integer from the stack and push the result (integer) onto the stack.
+Syntax: `ineg`
+Overall instruction length: `1 byte`.

 #### § 2.6.4 `lneg`

-Syntax: `lneg` - Negate a long from the stack and push the result onto the stack.
+Negate a long from the stack and push the result (long) onto the stack.
+Syntax: `lneg`
+Overall instruction length: `1 byte`.

 ## § 3 Bitwise Expressions